inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 > If you want to know more about the differences between HTTP01 and DNS01 challenges, have a closer look [here](https://cert-manager.io/docs/configuration/acme/) and [here](https://letsencrypt.org/docs/challenge-types/#http-01-challenge)

-Next, I’ll explain what pieces of the puzzle need to be adapted when using the Helm charts to scale to hundreds and thousands of inlets tunnels.
+Next, I’ll explain what pieces of the puzzle need to be adapted when using the Helm Charts to scale to hundreds and thousands of inlets tunnels.

 ## Pre-requisites